Cais/bns-featured-category/readme.txt

 Please stay current with your WordPress installation, your active theme, and your plugins.

 == Changelog ==
+= 1.9.2 =
+* Add CSS to set background to none; and width to 100% when shortcode used

 = 1.9.1 =
 * Removed extra slash in `wp_enqueue_scripts` parameters
 * Added 'content_thumb' and 'show_full' to shortcode options - back to beta